ogorton/ogorton.github.io/README.md

 ## P r o f e s s i o n a l
 * Served as a referee for Physical Review C
+* Experience writing proposals for DOE, NNSA, and other funding sources
 * Graduate Teaching Associate

    At San Diego State Univeristy, Department of Physics, during 2016 - 2020.